rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Breakfast consisted of halfheartedly discussing options to continue, but, deep down, I knew the traverse was over.
 Not wanting to overstay our welcome, we opted to bail via a ride down the forestry access road.

 We satellite-messaged the group a day ahead of us, who had managed to get to a cabin further along the route, and told them to help themselves to our food cache stashed there.
-They waited it out for a few days but had to take a valley-bottom route variation (the Beaver valley) all the way out, bypassing most of the interesting alpine terrain, including the notorious rappel onto the Deville glacier.
-A later text described it as “heartbreaking.”
+They waited it out for a few days but had to take a valley-bottom route variation (the Beaver valley) all the way out, bypassing most of the interesting alpine terrain, including the rappel onto the Deville glacier.
+A later message described it as “heartbreaking.”

 ---